-The income tax treaty between Cyprus and Ethiopia was signed 30 December 2015.
+The income tax treaty between Cyprus and Jordan was signed on 17 December 2021.
 The treaty is the first of its kind between the two countries.

-The treaty covers Cypriot income tax, corporate income tax, special contribution for the Defense of the Republic, and capital gains tax.
-It covers Ethiopian tax on income and profit, and tax on income from mining, petroleum and agricultural activities.
+The treaty covers Cyprus income tax, corporate income tax, the special contribution for the Defence of the Republic, and capital gains tax.
+It covers Jordanian income tax.

 The following capital gains derived by a resident of one Contracting State may be taxed by the other State:

 Gains from the alienation of other property by a resident of a Contracting State may only be taxed by that State.

 Article 22 (Activities in the Exclusive Economic Zone or on the Continental Shelf) provides that a permanent establishment will be deemed constituted when an enterprise of a Contracting State carries on activities in the exclusive economic zone or on the continental shelf in the other Contracting State in connection with the exploration or exploitation of the seabed or subsoil or their natural resources situated in that other State, if such activities are carried on for a period exceeding 30 days in the aggregate in any 12-month period.
 Substantially similar activities carried on by an associated enterprise in a Contracting State are considered in determining if the 30-day threshold is exceeded.

 Article 22 also provides that gains derived by a resident of a Contracting State may be taxed by the other State if derived from the alienation of:

 Both countries apply the credit method for the elimination of double taxation.